Cedar-Riverside, Minneapolis: History

+Early History

 The neighborhood has been a port of entry for immigrants since Swedes, Germans, and Bohemians began arriving in large numbers during the late 19th century.
 Cedar Avenue became a hub of the Minneapolis Scandinavian community in the late 1800s.
 Swedish, Norwegian, and Danish were spoken in many of the businesses, and in the early days, stars of Swedish American vaudeville entertained at Dania Hall, Mozart Hall and The Southern Theater.

-There was Samuelsen’s confectionery and soda shop, Hagen's appliance store, Moberg’s Norwegian deli, and a host of other Scandinavian-owned businesses.
+Local businesses included Samuelsen’s confectionery and soda shop, Hagen's appliance store, Moberg’s Norwegian deli, and a host of other Scandinavian-owned businesses.
 On Cedar Avenue was Dania Hall, where the Danish community would meet.
-An eclectic mix of Gothic and classical styles, the building included a dining hall and kitchen in the basement, commercial space on the first floor, offices for the Society of Dania plus billiard and reading rooms on the second floor.
+Built in an eclectic mix of Gothic and classical styles, the building included a dining hall and kitchen in the basement, commercial space on the first floor, offices for the Society of Dania plus billiard and reading rooms on the second floor.
 A theater/assembly hall on the third and fourth floors featured Scandinavian vaudeville acts and weekend dances.
 On the corner of Cedar and Washington, just before the Washington Ave Bridge, was the Breezy Point Tavern owned by Oscar Carlsen, a Norwegian immigrant from the turn of the 20th century.
 Oscar had come to Minnesota to work in the lumber camps and saved a stake to buy this tavern.